The ASM Collections Division including the Library and Archives will be closed to the pubic June 2–13, 2014 to conduct special projects.

-Selections from our photographic collections and archives can be viewed at the Arizona Memory Project.
+Selections from our photographic collections can be viewed at the Arizona Memory Project.
 This site, a service of the Arizona State Library, Archives and Public Records, contains digital versions of primary source material from Arizona’s cultural institutions, libraries and archives.
 Projects are added by ASM on a regular basis.

 ASM has done research into the hazards related to collections of photographic

 negatives.
 Results have been compiled into the following paper -

 Ethical guidelines prevent us from providing appraisals.
 For businesses that can assist you with appraisals you may consult our List of Resources (PDF * ).
 The list does not indicate any preference or recommendation by the museum.
 It contains mainly businesses in the Tucson, AZ area.
 For other areas you may refer to the American Society of Appraisers to locate an appraiser or check with a local gallery that deals with American Indian art.